sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ## Architecture Design

 In practice, the administrator will configure both a time range (a start and end time) and at least one scheduled configuration bound to that time range.
 When the beginning of the time range is reached, the system automatically activates the associated configurations.
 These configurations remain active until the end of the time range, at which point they are automatically deactivated.
+When deactivated, the configuration may either be deleted, or replaced with with another configuration.

 For example, an administrator may create a time range to run every weekday from 8 AM to 5 PM.
 Then the administrator will create a configuration to apply an ACL in order to block (or allow) specific IP addresses and bind it to the time range.
 This ACL will be applied at the beginning of the time range (8 AM) and removed at the end of the time range (5 PM).